-In January 2020 the Bank issued a covered bond with nominal value EUR 1 billion.
-In the first quarter of the year the Bank purchased almost EUR 1.9 billion mortgage loans to enable issuances, but new issuances were not made and the loan portfolio matured evenly during rest of the year.
-A covered bond EUR 1.0 billion matured in November and the balance sheet contains free mortgage loans to cover new issuances in the future.
+In January 2021 the Bank issued a covered bond with nominal value EUR 500 million.
+Because the Group's funding need was low, the size of the loan book has been reduced.
+The Bank bought housing loans only with 127 million euros, and sold housing loans back almost with 560 million euros.
+Customers were paying back their housing loans with 1,1 billion euros.
+During the year 2,0 billion of covered bonds matured, and therefore balance sheet holds enough free loans as collateral for issuing covered bonds.
 Hedging and short-term funding were executed normally through Danske Bank A/S. The amount of cover pool eligible loans in the Danske Bank Group's Finnish operations has been stable.

 Throughout this Annual Report the term "Bank" refers to Danske Mortgage Bank Plc.
 The Danske Bank Group is referred to as "Group".

 Danske Mortgage Bank Plc is domiciled in Helsinki and its business identity code is 2825892-7.